Subscribe to our mailing list

 Immediately after you submit your e-Visa application, you will receive a confirmation of submission of your application.
 This will be sent to the email address provided by you while filling out your application form (see below).
 Your e-Visa application may take 72 hours or more for processing (normally it is less).
 You will be updated about your visa status (granted or rejected) via email.
 Check the status of your e-Visa application by visiting the website: https://indianvisaonline.gov.in/evisa/ and clicking on ‘Check your Visa Status’ tab.

-For e-Tourist Visa (30 days), you will be able to travel in India for 30 days starting form your date of arrival in India.
+For e-Tourist Visa (30 days), you will be able to travel in India for 30 days starting from your date of arrival in India.
 Double entries will be granted within the e-Visa validity period stamped on your passport.
 Your first arrival must be between the date of visa issue and expiry.

 For queries about your e-visa, you can contact indian-evisa[at]gov[dot]in or +91 (0) 1124 300 666.